yuyuranium/ARC-AIoT-driver-feedback-system/README.md

 Click the upload button on the up-left corner and wait for magic to take place.

 If you have a problem burning the program to Arduino Pro Mini, google it to find out a solution suitable for your device.

+### What are the Programs Doing?

+* **Himax WE-I Plus EVB**

+  According to the system overview, the work flow of the program would start from collecting acceleration data, calculating the derivation of it, called **jerk**, and storing them in the data buffer.
+Secondly, it quantizes the data stored in the buffer and sequentially passes them to the model inputs, the classifier model and the predictor model.

+  After that we retrieve the output from the classifier model, determine the class of motion of highest possibility and update the state machine with the outcome.
+Transition is triggered whenever some identical classes of a motion occurs consecutively.

+  As for predictor, it outputs the predicted value of acceleration of the next cycle.
+Therefore, we would store the output and wait for the acceleration data of the next cycle.
+As soon as we get the two, we calculate the difference between them, called error.
+Within a state, the program accumulate the error,  compute the mean square error (MSE) and transmit the information to Arduino via i2c.

+* **Arduino**

+  The Arduino retrieves and resolves the data from i2c and displays all the information on the LCD display.
+By the way, the display is connected as a i2c slave and Arduino would communicate with it using digital pins to simulate i2c signals for the reason that Arduino has already been a slave device when communicating with Himax  WE-I Plus EVB.

+  Besides displaying information on the display, the Arduino would also listen to user inputs and do the corresponding feedback, such as selecting what to display.

+  The grading system is integrated in the program of Arduino, using the MSE from Himax WE-I Plus EVB as a basis for computing the scores of each class of motion.
+The smaller the error is, the higher the score would be.

+  Arduino also gives comments on all the classes of motion according to the score you get.
+For example, if you got a high score, it would compliment you.
+However, if you got a poor grade, it would consider you as a Sambao.

 ## User Manual